DevAnhduy/nest-cloudflare/README.md

 ENV=development or production (Environment of app) PORT=1234 (Port of app)

 R2_ACCOUNT_ID=string (Account ID of Cloudflare.
-For more detail, see section before install module R2) R2_ACCESS_KEY_ID=string (Access Key ID of Cloudflare.
-For more detail, see section before install module R2) R2_SECRET_ACCESS_KEY=string (Secret access key of Cloudflare.
-For more detail, see section before install module R2)
+For more detail, see the section before installing module R2) R2_ACCESS_KEY_ID=string (Access the Key ID of Cloudflare.
+For more detail, see the section before installing module R2) R2_SECRET_ACCESS_KEY=string (Secret access key of Cloudflare.
+For more detail, see the section before installing module R2)
 ```

 #### Usage